denisse-dev/irc-bouncer/README.md

 # About

-This repository contains configuration to deploy a ZNC IRC bouncer via Terraform, Packer and Ansible to Linode.
+This repository contains Terraform, Packer, and Ansible configuration to deploy an Arch Linux Linode instance that hosts a ZNC IRC bouncer that uses Tor, an Onion service to access the bouncer webadmin and a Tor middle relay.

 # Pre requisites